manoharahk/TizenRT/apps/examples/hello/README.txt

 ^^^^^^^^^^^^^^

   This is the mandatory, "Hello, World!!" example.
 It prints "Hello, World!!" third.
-  Really useful only for bringing up new TinyAra architectures.
+  Really useful only for bringing up new TizenRT architectures.

   Configs (see the details on Kconfig):
   * CONFIG_EXAMPLES_HELLO